 YOUR ANTI-DOPING CHECKLIST FOR PLANNED AND EMERGENCY HOSPITAL TREATMENTS

-For many athletes, both planned and emergency hospital visits for treatment and surgery may be particularly necessary because of sports injuries and sports-related surgeries.
+For many athletes, both planned and emergency hospital visits may be necessary for injury treatment and/or surgery.
 However, athletes who competed in sanctioned events must take certain steps to account for anti-doping rules, which prohibit substances and methods that may be used during treatment or surgery at a hospital.

 There are different steps to take for planned and emergency hospital treatments, but athletes’ health and well-being must always remain the top priority.
 Consequently, emergency medical care should never be withheld on grounds that the substance or method is prohibited.
 Keep in mind that all the decisions about your medical care are between you and your physician.